Hueristic-Devices/staging/_pages/terms_of_use.md

 ### <a name="8">8.
 USER CONDUCT</a>

 You agree that:
-* you have reviewed and understood the Terms including the Privacy Policy [PSA: Hyperlink here] and expressly consented to the terms therein;
+* you have reviewed and understood the Terms including the [Privacy Policy](privacy_policy.md) and expressly consented to the terms therein;

 * you will immediately notify us of any unauthorized use of the Platform by any person using your device or your details or any other breach of security;